-Under the guidance of Wurundjeri Elder, Uncle Dave Wandin, the Merri Creek Management Committee (MCMC) Ecological Restoration Team staff participated in a cool burn at Bababi Djinanang Grassland, Fawkner.
-MCMC is employed as one of Council's bushland contractors to maintain and restore natural vegetation in Moreland.
+Under the guidance of Wurundjeri Elder, Uncle Dave Wandin, the Wurundjeri Woi worrung Narrap Team partnered with Merri Creek Management Committee (MCMC) in a cool burn at Bababi Djinanang Grassland, Fawkner.
+MCMC is employed as one of Council's bushland contractors to maintain and restore natural vegetation in Merri-bek.